 According to Sprout Social’s 2025 survey, 46% of consumers are uncomfortable with brands using AI influencers.
 Only 23% said they’re comfortable with it.

-That said, 37% expressed interest in brands using AI influencers, rising to 46% among Gen Z. And 27% across all generations said they couldn’t tell the difference between AI and human influencers anyway.
+Among those surveyed, 37% expressed interest in brands using AI influencers, rising to 46% among Gen Z. And 27% across all generations said they couldn’t tell the difference between AI and human influencers anyway.

 The Labeling Solution for AI Influencers